bcgov/colin-scraper/readme.md

 Web scraper to scrape COLIN-UI and download all the filing outputs of legacy businesses and transfer them into LEAR

 # Prerequisites
-setup .env, configMap.yaml, and tnsnames.ora files
+setup .env, configMap.yaml, and tnsnames.ora files, templates are in repo Python 10+
-Python 10+

 # Running the app